-Like in his past works, Brown’s novel focuses on the speculative reveal of controversial information.
+Like in his past works, Brown’s novel focuses on the speculative revelation of controversial information.
 Valdespino and his colleagues are not necessarily full-fledged villains due to their intended censorship of Kirsch.
 However, by beginning the novel with their stark rejection of a progressive discovery, Brown presents these characters as intolerant.
 This might push readers to favor Kirsch’s expression of free speech, and in turn support Kirsch’s scientific discovery over religious conservatism.
 Villains fall on both sides of the science-religion conflict throughout the Langdon series.
 In Angels & Demons, the pope’s most trusted advisor, the Camerlengo, ends up killing the pope himself and four high ranking cardinals.
 While in Inferno, a genius scientist releases a virus that causes sterility in one third of humans worldwide.

-The Da Vinci Code follows this trend, but the novel also shares a similar central conflict with Origin: the potential reveal of controversial information.
+The Da Vinci Code follows this trend, but the novel also shares a similar central conflict with Origin: the potential revelation of controversial information.
 Robert Langdon searches for the Holy Grail — a series of ancient documents that reveal the bloodline of Jesus Christ.
 However, he is met with robust opposition from Bishop Aringarosa and Silas, both devout members of the Christian sect, Opus Dei.
 Once more, religious figures are presented attempting to censor information that threatens their faith’s membership.
 However, in The Da Vinci Code, these religious figures’ villain status is taken to another level.

 Brown jumps right into his negative characterization of Opus Dei.
 On the opening FACT page, Brown confronts the Catholic sect’s scandalous record with information about some of the organization’s less-than-righteous practices.
 With reports of “brain washing, coercion, and a dangerous practice known as ‘corporal mortification,’” (TDC, FACT) Aringarosa and Silas are immediately cast in an immoral light that sets the tone for the duration of the novel.
 Brown also points out that “Opus Dei…just completed construction of a $47 million World Headquarters” (TDC, FACT).
-In Dan Burstein’s Secrets of the Code, he reveals that Opus Dei is “the only catholic organization designated a ‘personal prelature’ of the pope —which means that it has a direct pipeline into the Vatican and is not subject to the normal archdiocese structure that is second nature to most Catholics” (Burstein, 222).
-Opus Dei possesses not only vast monetary resources, but also upholds an alarming amount of influence.
+In Dan Burstein’s Secrets of the Code, he reveals that Opus Dei is “the only catholic organization designated a ‘personal prelature’ of the pope — it has a direct pipeline into the Vatican and is not subject to the normal archdiocese structure that is second nature to most Catholics” (Burstein, 222).
+Opus Dei possesses not only vast monetary resources, but also possesses an alarming amount of influence.
 Brown forces readers to call into question the great power of this religious institution.
 Brown also notes that Opus Dei has gained so much negative press that a “watch group known as the Opus Dei Awareness Network (ODAN)” (TDC, IV, 30) was created.
 This organization publicizes “frightening stories from former Opus Dei members who [warn] of the dangers of joining” (TDC, IV, 30).